20 Ways to Pray for Your Pastor

 - Choose 2 items on the list and have a period of intense prayer for those items over the course of one week.
 Allow extra time to pray through, pray hard, and pray intensely.
 Look up additional verses or passages to include in your prayer time and use them to pray Scripture for your pastor.
 This method will take 10 weeks to complete.

 - Have a monthly prayer meeting that focuses on your church, pastor, and missionaries & ministries you partner with.
-Use this list along with the church and missionaries lists to pray as a body together.
+Use this list along with the lists on praying for your church and for missionaries your church supports.
 This would be a great addition to the personal prayer habits mentioned above.

 I chose the one-day-a-week model because that works best for me.
 The weekly schedule I follow (more or less) is to pray for missionaries and other ministries on Mondays, my business, career, and/or education on Tuesdays, my extended family & friends on Wednesdays, my church and pastor on Thursdays, and my nation, government, and social/political/global concerns on Fridays.
 Saturdays are a catch-all, catch-up, and pressing needs day.
 Sunday is for worship.